nsdigirolamo/nsdigirolamo.github.io/content/_index.md

 # Nicholas DiGirolamo

 Welcome to my website.
-I'm a Computer Science undergrad at the University of Delaware with a concentration in Systems and Networks.
-I'm also currently an incoming TDP Software Engineer at GEICO.
-My pronouns are he/him.
+I'm a software developer on the internet!

-I'm going to be using this site as a place to show off my personal projects, to hold research for potential future projects, and to archive cool things I find on the internet.
+I'm going to be using this site as a place to show off my personal projects, to hold research for potential future projects, and to archive cool things I find online.